JamesEvans2014/JamesEvans2014.github.io/Curriculum-Vitae.md

 January 2013, "Dissipative Spectral Theory: Operator Theory, PDEs and Numerics" at Cardiff University

+May 2014, "WIMCS-Gregynog" Conference.
+Additionally, I gave a talk at this conference.

 June 2014, "Mini-courses in Mathematical Analysis" in Padova University, Italy.

 September 2014, "The Huxley Meeting on Analytic Number Theory" in Cardiff University.